-It’s that time of year when it’s super chilly, or just plain too cold to even be outside so we’re all trying to keep those home-caged kids busy so that we don’t pull our hair out…at least this single mama is… I swear that sometimes it feels like the cold winter months are going to last forever!
+It’s that time of year when it’s super chilly, or just honestly way too cold to even be outside so we’re all trying to keep those home-caged kids busy so that we don’t pull our hair out…at least this single mama is… I swear that sometimes it feels like the cold winter months are going to last forever!

 So, I thought “what better way to keep the kids busy than to provide a free printable that allows for endless hours of fun”…and here we are with another free printable just for you (you can see my other free printables here).